ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-   **Note**: It’s important to select the right disk and partition when executing the above command!
+   **Note**: It's important to select the right disk and partition when you run this command!
    Verify the result by printing the partition table.
-Under file system column, you should see ext3.
+Under file system column, you can see ext3.

 4. Create a mount point for the file system and mount it.
-   - create a partition name PerfDisk or where you want to mount the file system:
+   - Create a partition name `PerfDisk` or where you want to mount the file system:

      ```
      mkdir /PerfDisk
      ```
      {: pre}

-   - Using the partition name mount the storage:
+   - Mount the storage by using the partition name:

      ```
      mount /dev/mapper/XXXlp1 /PerfDisk